Giving Bees, Giving Food

-These 60 Sponsor-A-Hive bee grants will positively impact food accessibility, environmental education, and nutrition for over 84,800 children and adults.
+These 60 Sponsor-A-Hive partnerships will positively impact food accessibility, environmental education, and nutrition for over 84,800 children and adults.
 The Sponsor-A-Hive program has created bee sanctuaries in 25 states, stretching from Washington to Maine and California to Florida.

 We couldn’t have done it without you and the generous support of

 CONTINUING OUR COMMITMENT TO THOSE MOST IN NEED